bitzhuwei/CSharpGL/CSharpGL/readme.md

 ## v1.0.6.8:
 1. `UniformVariable` need not to reset.
-2. `ClipPlaneSwitch` only works in Legacy OpenGL.
+2. `ClipPlaneState` only works in Legacy OpenGL.
 3. `UniformBlock<T>` supports uniform block in GLSL.
 4. fix: Fields of `vec4` layout in the order `x, y, z, w` to match that in GLSL.
 5. `glm.inverse()` and `glm.transpose()`.